bridgelancer/cryptle_fork/docs/quickstart.rst

             # ... same as  above

-Another core mechanicism in Cryptle is the :ref:`Event Bus <event>`.
+Another core mechanicism in Cryptle is the :ref:`Event Bus <events>`.

 Helper functions
 ----------------